SciViews/svGUI/README.md

 R should install all required dependencies automatically, and then it should compile and install **svGUI**.

-Latest devel version of **svGUI** (source + Windows binaires for the devel version of R) is also available from [appveyor](https://ci.appveyor.com/project/phgrosjean/svGUI/build/artifacts).
+Latest devel version of **svGUI** (source + Windows binaires for the latest stable version of R at the time of compilation) is also available from [appveyor](https://ci.appveyor.com/project/phgrosjean/svGUI/build/artifacts).

 ## Usage